 You are treated with sacubitril/ valsartan a medicine used to treat long-term heart

-failure (see also 'Tell Your Doctor Straight Away' and 'Taking Other Medicines' sections).
+such as the throat) is increased (see also 'Tell Your Doctor Straight Away' and 'Taking

 The packaging is damaged or shows sign of tampering.